 This year marked a number of milestones for Hackbright.
 We celebrated our five year anniversary, crossed the threshold of over 600 graduates, and launched our alumnae Ambassadors Program.

 Our Ambassadors Program came to fruition as alumnae looked for ways to stay involved with Hackbright after graduation – sharing their experiences during the program and entering the tech world as engineers from non-traditional backgrounds.
-Our inaugural group of alumnae Ambassadors volunteer to serve as representatives of Hackbright and women in tech to the greater community throughout the year.
-They are role models for other women considering a career in engineering, and are pivotal in Hackbright’s mission to #changetheratio of women in tech.
+Our inaugural group of alumnae Ambassadors volunteer to serve as representatives of Hackbright to the greater community throughout the year.
+They are role models for others considering a career in engineering, and are pivotal in Hackbright’s mission to provide more gender equality in tech.

 With over 600 graduates, Hackbright’s alumnae community is growing strong.
-We love to share the stories of our alumnae: unique and outstanding women of varying backgrounds embarking on their own unique career path.
-With a formal program, we have now brought together some of those outstanding women to tell their experiences and provide guidance for current students, other alumnae, and those considering a change in career.
+We love to share the stories of our alumni: unique and outstanding students of varying backgrounds embarking on their own unique career path.
+With a formal program, we have now brought together some of those outstanding individuals to tell their experiences and provide guidance for current students, other alumnae, and those considering a change in career.

 We are honored to have 24 alumnae in our inaugural Ambassadors Program, most of whom are Software Engineers, but also include Engineering Managers, Security Consultants, and Developer Evangelists.
 In 2017, our Ambassadors have been involved with 70+ opportunities ranging from chatting with prospective and admitted students, speaking at conferences such as DeveloperWeek NY and Droidcon, being guest speakers for panel events, and hosting tech talks.
 Companies represented by our Ambassadors include Eventbrite, Dropbox, Google, Bloomberg LP, Sentry, Yelp, Kintone, Change Catalyst, and more.